pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 The following variables may be used in the request path, parameters or body, and will be replaced with their appropriate values at runtime.

+* `${pactbroker.pactUrl}`: the "permalink" URL to the newly published pact (the URL specifying the consumer version URL, rather than the "/latest" format.)
 * `${pactbroker.consumerName}`: the consumer name
 * `${pactbroker.providerName}`: the provider name
 * `${pactbroker.consumerVersionNumber}`: the version number of the most recent consumer version associated with the pact content.